Techheang/techheang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Mathematics at University College London (UCL), under supervision of Professor Rod Halburd.
+I am currently a PhD student in Mathematics at University College London (UCL), under the supervision of Professor Rod Halburd.

 Techheang's personal website
 ======